 - The CLC publishes a monthly devotional magazine, the Lutheran Spokesman, featuring timely articles on Scriptural subjects, as well as announcements concerning synodical matters.
-You may subscribe (\$18/yr) through your local congregation, or by writing to: Lutheran Spokesman, 2750 Oxford Street North, Roseville, MN 55113. - The Journal of Theology is a quarterly publication, featuring scholarly articles by CLC pastors and professors.
-Subscriptions are \$18/yr by mail at: Journal of Theology, 2750 Oxford Street North, Roseville, MN 55113. - CLC Ministry by Mail is a weekly publication of the CLC which offers the Gospel of Christ through printed sermons.
-Subscriptions are free by email, or by regular mail (\$42/yr).
-Contact Pastor Wayne Eichstadt at wayne.eichstadt@immanuelmankato.org.
-The mailing address is: 417 Woodhaven Lane, Mankato, MN 56001.
+You may subscribe (\$18/yr) through your local congregation, or by writing to: Lutheran Spokesman, 501 Grover Road, Eau Claire, WI 54701. - The Journal of Theology is a quarterly publication, featuring scholarly articles by CLC pastors and professors.
+Subscriptions are \$20/yr.
+To subscribe, see www.journaloftheology.org/contact, or call 507-380-1068.

+- The "Daily Rest" Devotional is published quarterly, and features brief Bible devotions for each weekday.
+You may subscribe (\$15/yr) through your local congregation, or by writing to: Daily Rest, 501 Grover Road, Eau Claire, WI 54701. - CLC Ministry by Mail is a weekly publication of the CLC which offers the Gospel of Christ through printed sermons.
+Subscriptions are free by email, or by mail (\$42/yr).
+Contact Pastor Nathan Pfeiffer at revpfei@gmail.com, or 651-432-0101.